 Workations in Dahab

 Great news for digital nomads.
-Dahab now has a co-working space called CoworkInn and 4G mobile internet!
+Dahab has both 4G mobile internet and some great spaces to work.
 Many people who go to Dahab for a short visit end up staying much longer than they intend.
 It’s just such a place.
 But the internet was always an issue.
 Yes, a lot of the restaurants on the boulevard offer free wifi and it’s alright when you just want to check your email or send a message home.
 But I always found it next to impossible to get any real work done unless you get there really early in the morning when no one is around.
 However, now you can have your pie and eat it, there’s 4G mobile internet and it works!
 Great news for all digital nomads.
 Dahab is definitely a place where you can stay for a while (and then stay longer…).